ortclib/ortclib-sdk/README.md

 WINDOWS BUILD :
 ----------------------------

-1) Run prepare script, from your terminal:
+1) Run prepare script, from Windows Command Prompt (not from a terminal emulator):
 <br />
 <pre>
 <code>